zacs/ha-nfl/README.md

   team_id: 'SEA'
 ```

-After you restart Home Assistant then you should have a new sensor called "sensor.nfl_score" in your system.
+After you restart Home Assistant then you should have a new sensor called "sensor.nfl" in your system.

 You can overide the sensor default name ("sensor.nfl_score") to one of your choosing by setting the "name:" option:

 ```
 - platform: nfl
   team_id: 'SEA'
-  name: My NFL Sensor
+  name: Seattle Game Sensor
 ```

 Using the configuration example above the sensor will then be called "sensor.my_nfl_sensor"

 <b>Or you can configure the integration via the "Configuration->Integrations" section of the Home Assistant UI.</b>

-Look for the integration labeled "NFL Scores"
+Look for the integration labeled "NFL"